alexkemp9/Python3docs/README.md

 ***7 Nov update:*** The 24.8.2 AppImage version of Libreoffice has proven to be almost identical to the 7.4.7 version.
 After about 2 minutes the whole of LibreOffice dies & goes stiff.
 The only thing that I can do is to force-close the window.
 Not good.

 ### *Intentions*
 The original intention of these documents was to show off how wonderful my updates to the Python3 PDF were.
 What it then became is a reference for Bug Reports to Libreoffice (LO).
-Those reports have been almost entirely ignored, so in Jan 2025 it has reverted to being a place to obtain *Programming-In-Python3 pdf* (download from [releases](./releases)).
+Those reports have been almost entirely ignored, so in Jan 2025 it has reverted to being a place to obtain *Programming-In-Python3 pdf* ([download from releases](https://github.com/alexkemp9/Python3docs/releases)).

-When it became impossible to load the ODTs it was not possible to document the bug(s).
-So, in that situation I thought that access to the raw documents would help others with better tools than me to find those bugs.

 ### *Versions*
 These are my current LO + OS versions: